Content theory: Self-management through teamwork

-To successfully manage and motivate employees, the natural system posits that being a part of a group is necessary.
-Because of structural changes in the social order, the workplace is more fluid and adaptive according to Mayo.
-As a result, individual employees have lost their sense of stability and security, which can be provided by being a member of a group.
-However, if teams continuously change within jobs, then employees feel anxious, empty, and irrational and become harder to work with.
-The innate desire for lasting human association and management "is not related to single workers, but always to working groups."
-In groups, employees will self-manage and form relevant customs, duties, and traditions.
+The natural system approach suggests that effective employee management and motivation depend on individuals being part of a group.
+According to Mayo, changes in social structures have made workplaces more flexible and adaptive.
+These changes may reduce employees' sense of stability and security, which can instead be supported through participation in groups.
+Frequent changes within teams may create uncertainty and affect employee cooperation.
+Mayo argued that human relationships in the workplace are connected to working groups rather than isolated individuals.
+Within groups, employees develop shared practices, responsibilities, and traditions that support self-management.

 Wage incentives

 Humans are motivated by additional factors besides wage incentives.
 Unlike the rational theory of motivation, people are not driven toward economic interests per the natural system.
 For instance, the straight piecework system pays employees based on each unit of their output.
 Based on studies such as the Bank Wiring Observation Room, using a piece rate incentive system does not lead to higher production.
 Employees actually set upper limits on each person's daily output.
 These actions stand "in direct opposition to the ideas underlying their system of financial incentive, which countenanced no upper limit to performance other than the physical capacity of the individual".
 Therefore, as opposed to the rational system that depends on economic rewards and punishments, the natural system of management assumes that humans are also motivated by non-economic factors.